 Hugh was born in Northern Ireland and moved to Wales in 1994 where he completed a social work degree.
 Hugh has worked in the health/social care/supported housing sectors for several years working initially at the service delivery level before moving to senior and strategic roles.
 He currently heads up the specialist housing and support arm of United Welsh Housing Association (called Thrive).
 He has experience of working with a wide range of service user groups including older people with frailty challenges, disabled adults, people with substance dependencies, people with mental health problems and homeless people.
 Hugh has a long track record of working successfully on a cross sector level to develop new and remodel existing services as well as influencing policy direction locally and nationally.
 Hugh has written and presented evidence to the Welsh Government on areas that relate to the care and accommodation requirements of older people and previously sat on a cross party working group on dementia.
 Hugh was formerly a trustee of Cymorth Cymru.
-He is currently a trustee of Drive – an organisation for people with learning disabilities and also sits as an Independent Member on Powys’ Adoption Panel.
+He is currently a trustee of Drive – an organisation for people with learning disabilities.
 Hugh’s passions include music and sport.
 He lives in Taffs Well with his wife and three children.

 Lyn lives in Chepstow and he is a Chartered Public Accountant.
 He recently retired after some 46 years, full time and part time service in local government around the Severnside area.
 Lyn’s former posts include Treasurer of South Wales Police Authority, County Treasurer of Mid Glamorgan County Council, Deputy County Treasurer of Avon County Council in Bristol and Deputy Chief Executive of Bridgend Unitary Authority.
 For some years he was a Council Member of the Accountancy Institute, Chair of the Local Government Policy Committee and a participant in national local government funding groups.
 Lyn is currently Treasurer and a Trustee of Age Cymru Gwent.
 Photography and travel are his passions and he is kept increasingly busy with his four grandchildren.